-No Car? – You Need Insurance on Your License!
+No Car? – You Need Drivers License Insurance!

-Insurance on your license is how you get car insurance coverage when you do not own a vehicle.
+Drivers License Insurance is how you get car insurance coverage when you do not own a vehicle.
 In Washington State, you can get a broadform auto insurance policy that insures you while driving most any car or pickup.
 Because it covers you, the driver, while driving owned and non-owned vehicles, a Broad Form Named Operator policy is often simply called Drivers License Insurance.

 Insurance for Borrowed Cars